 During the Civil War, Connecticut had fewer than 1,500 Jews.
 But then, as in Boston, German Jews comprised the first wave of Jewish immigration.
 They took the steamboat up the Connecticut River from New York and settled in East Hartford.
 By 1843, they established the Beth Israel congregation.
 They worked as grocers, butchers, boarding house operators, shop owners, tailors and tobacconists.
 As they prospered, they moved to West Hartford.

 In 1848, a German Jew named Gerson Fox started a dry goods store in Hartford.
-G. Fox grew into the largest privately held – and perhaps the most beloved — department store in the United States.
+G. Fox then grew into the largest privately held – and perhaps the most beloved — department store in the United States.

 Then came the wave of Eastern European Jews from Lithuania, Russia, Ukraine and Galicia.
 They crowded into Hartford’s East Side tenements.
 By 1910, Eastern European Jews outnumbered German Jews in Hartford by a margin of 5 to 1.